On the Potential of Microtubules for Scalable Quantum Computation: Towards Experimental Verification

 Taking into account that each dimer has a mobile charge (positive or negative) 36$e$, with $e$ the positron charge, with electric dipole moment ~\cite{mmn1}: $d_{\rm dimer} \sim 3 \times 10^{-18}$ Cb $\times$ Angstr\"om.
-This implies a total the Rabi splitting for the MT
+This implies a Rabi splitting for the individual dimers \eqref{l0} of order